 Campus-Based Master’s in Communication Programs in the District of Columbia

-George Washington University (GW) offers several master’s programs in communication through different schools and departments.
+The George Washington University (GW) offers several master’s programs in communication through different schools and departments.
 GW’s Columbian College of Arts and Sciences’ Department of Organizational Sciences and Communication offers a Master of Arts in Communication Management, which prepares students to create and implement communication plans for organizations’ internal and external-facing communications.
 This program has core courses in persuasive rhetoric, communication theory, leadership in communication, and professional communication across different industries.
 Students also take courses in statistics, behavioral science, and social psychology.
-Electives for this program allow students to tailor their program according to their interests, and include courses in intercultural communication, health communication, organizational leadership, conflict mediation, and team leadership.
+Electives for this program allow students to tailor their program according to their interests, and include courses in intercultural communication, health communication, organizational leadership, international business strategy, media effects, conflict mediation, and team leadership.

-Georgetown University’s offers four campus-based Master of Arts programs in communication through different schools and departments.
+Georgetown University offers four campus-based Master of Arts programs in communication through different schools and departments.
 Georgetown’s School of Continuing Studies offers a Master of Professional Studies in Public Relations and Corporate Communications.
 This program prepares students to engage in clear, effective, and ethical communications for a variety of organizations.
 Students take core courses in communications planning, public relations strategy, communication research, and communication ethics before progressing to their choice of electives in such areas as corporate communications, advocacy and public mobilization, digital measurement and analytics, crisis communication management, grassroots communication and coalition building, and leadership in communication.

-Georgetown University’s School of Continuing Studies also offers a Master of Professional Studies in Integrated Marketing Communications (IMC), which includes intensive core coursework in consumer behavior research, brand development, marketing campaign planning and implementation.
-After students complete the core curriculum, they can select electives in areas that match their professional goals, such as career planning, digital marketing, personal branding, and integrating marketing campaign management.
+Georgetown University’s School of Continuing Studies also offers a Master of Professional Studies in Integrated Marketing Communications (IMC), which includes intensive core coursework in consumer behavior research, brand development, and marketing campaign planning and implementation.
+After students complete the core curriculum, they can select electives in areas that match their professional goals, such as career planning, digital marketing, personal branding, and integrated marketing campaign management.
 The Public Relations & Corporate Communications and the Integrated Marketing Communications programs are also both offered in a hybrid format where students can combine on-campus and online courses.

 Finally, Georgetown University’s Linguistics Department offers a Master of Arts in Language and Communication that allows students to explore and analyze sociolinguistics and discourse across cultures and narrative forms.
 Students take courses in general linguistics, phonetics, and phonology, before progressing to advanced courses in sociolinguistics, ethnography of communication, language and politics, and discourse analysis.